 Name Each port column. accessible to the user is listed under the Names Access The Access column is where device access rights are set.
 To cycle through the choices, click the icon in the row that corresponds to the user you want to configure.
-The meanings of the icons are as follows 609 Full Access The user can view the remote screen and can perform operations on the remote server from his keyboard and monitor. do^ View Only The user can only view the remote screen; he cannot perform any operations on it. \times No Access No access rights - the Port will not show up on the User's list on the Main Screen.
-Mount USB Media dev rices on remotes, click the ico to configure.
-T n is where permission to mount Virtual te servers is configured.
-To cycle through on in the row that corresponds to the user The icons are the same as the ones in the Full Access se irtual media. etting, the user can mount, read, and write • ing, the user can only view the contents of d only), he can not perform any operations ting, the user will not see the virtual media infigured on the remote system. s entry does n 'irtual Media f ot appear for switches that do not support unction.
-Config port's conf iguration setti ermission; ar on for the user to make changes to a ings.
-A check mark ($\sqrt{\ }$) indicates that the a X means that the user does not have PON operation connected of ports that h I to them.
-A ch ts/restricts the configuration and power have Power Over the Net TM devices neck mark ($$) indicates that the user has a that the user does not have permission.
+The meanings of the icons are as follows dag Full Access The user can view the remote screen and can perform operations on the remote server from his keyboard and monitor.
+60^ View Only The user can only view the remote screen; he cannot perform any operations on it. $\times$ No Access No access rights - the Port will not show up on the User's list on the Main Screen.
+Mount USB The Mount USB column is where permission to mount Virtual Media devices on remote servers is configured.
+To cycle through the choices, click the icon in the row that corresponds to the user you want to configure.
+The icons are the same as the ones in the Access column.
+Full Access se irtual media. etting, the user can mount, read, and write • ing, the user can only view the contents of d only), he can not perform any operations ting, the user will not see the virtual media infigured on the remote system. s entry does n 'irtual Media f ot appear for switches that do not support unction.
+Config port's conf iguration setti ermission; ar on for the user to make changes to a ngs.
+A check mark ( $\sqrt{\ }$ ) indicates that the x means that the user does not have PON The PON column permits/restricts the configuration and power operation of ports that have Power Over the $\mathrm{Net}^{TM}$ devices connected to them.
+A check mark ( $$ ) indicates that the user has permission; an X means that the user does not have permission.